Roth IRAs and inflation-protected securities

 Tom's response

-The rules say you can't hold a Series I bond in a Roth IRA.
-TreasuryDirect doesn't allow for any type of IRA registration.
-Legacy TreasuryDirect doesn't support Savings Bonds, but in theory does allow for IRA registrations, however, you still need a financial institution to act as custodian or trustee of the IRA and I've yet to find one that will do that.
+TreasuryDirect doesn’t allow for any type of IRA registration.
+Legacy TreasuryDirect doesn’t support Savings Bonds, but in theory does allow for IRA registrations.
+It’s also technically possible to register paper Savings Bonds to an IRA.
+However, you still need a financial institution to act as custodian or trustee of the IRA and I’ve yet to find one that will do that for paper Savings Bonds.

 If TIPS will work, you have two choices.
 First, you can set up a Roth IRA with a mutual fund company that has a TIPS fund and invest the Roth money there.
 This choice is typically better for new or small Roth IRAs because of lower initial investment requirements.